zeisss/figo-me-prometheus-exporter/README.md

 WIP!!!!!!

-Export various things from your bank accounts at http://figo.me as prometheus metrics
+Export various things from your bank accounts at http://figo.me as prometheus metrics.
+Figo provides you with a REST API for various banks.

 Currently this just sums your account balances and transactions and exposes them.
 Maybe more coming soon.